 It’s not suited to passive investors, or those who know little about investing in general.
 And you absolutely should not start swing trading stocks if you have zero understanding of the practice.

 It’s also not suited for small investors, since it does require a certain amount of capital.
 That may also make it difficult to diversify into other more conservative investments that will somewhat insulate you from potential losses from your swing trading activities.

 That said, if you’re interested in learning how to swing trade, visit any of the three websites listed above and enroll in a training course.

 When you complete at least one course, you’ll also need to become a regular reader of swing trading blogs and websites, as well as a regular participant in forums dedicated to the practice.

-You’ll also need to eliminate any get-rich-quick notions you may have – like any other venture, swing trading is a process, not an event.
+You’ll also need to embrace a healthy trading psychology - namely eliminating any get-rich-quick notions you may have.
+Like any other venture, swing trading is a process, not an event.

 If you follow those tactics, swing trading with a small portion of your portfolio can both increase your investment returns and give you more control over your portfolio.